dave-007/Azure-Student-Resources/SC-200-Student-Resources.md

 ### EX 1
-Needs E? licenses already enabled for tenant
+Needs E5 licenses already enabled for tenant
 ### Data Connectors

 -Screenshot of how many defenders Azure has.